 OUR CORE BELIEFS

-The following paragraphs are a brief statement of Bible Baptist Church's doctrinal beliefs.
-A comprehensive doctrinal statement will be provided upon request.
+The following paragraphs are brief statements of Bible Baptist Church's doctrinal positions.
+A full doctrinal statement is available upon request.

 OUR CORE VALUES

 THE LORD JESUS CHRIST

 The Bible declares that believers have been rooted in Him and to abide in Him, giving Him the preeminence in all things.
 Jesus--His person, teachings, and example--is to be reproduced in the minds, attitudes, words and actions of God's children.

 The Bible is God's authoritative and sufficient standard for man, to be honored and obeyed by all men.
 With respect to God's children, it is to be loved, read, studied and lived.